Icar Air

 Icar Air is a privately owned passenger and cargo charter airline based in Tuzla, Bosnia and Herzegovina.

 History

-The company was formed in 2000 and operated a Boeing 737.
+The company was formed in 2000 and very soon started to operate a Boeing 737 leased from third party airline.
 It currently leases aircraft (ACMI), and operates ad hoc charter flights.
-The company holds a DHL Aviation contract for Bosnia and Herzegovina and operates a scheduled freight service between Sarajevo and Ancona.
+The company holds a DHL Aviation contract for Bosnia and Herzegovina and operates a scheduled freight service between Sarajevo and Ancona, mainly with a Saab 340F.